 “The Postgenomic Condition: Ethics, Justice, Knowledge After the Genome.”
 Franke Program Lecture in Science and the Humanities, Yale University, May 2014

 “The Anti-Racist Democratic Genome.”
 Clarke Forum for Contemporary Issues, Dickinson College, March 2014.
-For recording of talk, see http://clarke.dickinson.edu/jenny-reardon/.
+Recording of talk, available at http://clarke.dickinson.edu/jenny-reardon/.